hammop/teapot/README.md

 # teapot
-The teapot project
+The teapot project is go.
-I'm adding some superfluous text to this readme
+I added some superfluous text to this readme, which is now in the master branch